-pair of forceps or scissors.
-Here, no electrical current flows through the animal so there's no need for a grounding plate.
 Rather, the current flows along the tissue between the prongs of the handpiece.
 This makes it a valuable tool for exacting work on a tissue surface.

-When wanting to add bipolar capability, you will need the correct footswitch, cable, and forceps of choice.
+When adding bipolar capability, you will need the correct footswitch, cable, and forceps .
+Bipolar forceps are a reusable product, unlike the disposable monopolar electrode tips.